tumregels/mov2gif/README.md

     // put your mov file inside mov2gif folder and rename it into in.mov
     $ node index.js
     // previous command will generate out.gif

+# inspiration

+This project was inspired from the following [gist](https://gist.github.com/dergachev/4627207)